Azure/azure-cosmos-dotnet-v2/samples/code-samples/Readme.md

 These samples demonstrate how to use the Client SDKs to interact with the service.

+- **CollectionManagement** - CRUD operations on DocumentCollection resources

 - **DatabaseManagent** - CRUD operations on Database resources

-- **CollectionManagement** - CRUD operations on DocumentCollection resources

 - **DocumentManagement** - CRUD operations on Document resources

-- **UserManagement** - CRUD operations on User and Permission resources

 - **IndexManagement** - shows samples on how to custimize the Indexing Policy for a Collection should you need to.

+- **OrderBy** - Samples showing you how to create, and execute queries, with *OrderBy*

+- **Partitioning** - Samples for common partitioning scenarios using the .NET SDK

 - **Queries** - Samples on how to query for Documents in DocumentDB showing LINQ and SQL

 - **ServerSideScripts** - Samples on how to create and execute Stored Procedures, Triggers and User Defined Functions.

+- **UserManagement** - CRUD operations on User and Permission resources

 After walking through these samples you should have a good idea of how to get going and how to make user of the various Azure DocumentDB APIs.

-There are tutorials and more documentation on the [DocumentDB domentation](http://azure.microsoft.com/en-us/documentation/services/documentdb/) page so head on over, sign-up, and learn about this cool new NoSQL document database.
+There are step-by-step tutorials and more documentation on the [DocumentDB domentation](http://azure.microsoft.com/en-us/documentation/services/documentdb/) page so head on over, sign-up, and learn about this cool new NoSQL document database.

 ##<a id="More"></a>More information ##